heremaps/xyz-documentation/docs/api/concepts/jsonschema.md

 { "$id": "http://yourdomain.com/schemas/myschema.json" }
 ```

 !!!
-Warning "HERE XYZ does not load external schema resources"
+Warning "HERE Data Hub does not load external schema resources"

 **$id** can also be used to reference a subschema without using JSON Pointer.